 More than 1,100 detained in Egypt after protests - rights monitors

-CAIRO, Sept 25 (Reuters) - Egyptian authorities have detained more than 1,100 people, including several high-profile individuals, since the weekend, when protests were held in several cities calling on President Abdel Fattah al-Sisi to quit, human rights monitors said on Wednesday.
+CAIRO, Sept 25 (Reuters) - Egyptian authorities have detained more than 1,100 people since the weekend, when protests were held in several cities calling on President Abdel Fattah al-Sisi to quit, human rights monitors said on Wednesday.

-Those reported detained in the past two days include one of Egypt's most prominent opposition figures, a former spokesman for a candidate in last year's presidential election, and a renowned writer.

 Defying a ban on protesting without a permit, hundreds took to the streets in Cairo and other cities on Friday in response to calls for protests against alleged government corruption.
 The protests continued in the Red Sea city of Suez on Saturday.